2026 수특 영독연 14강 변형문제 (1-9번)

 ____ were streaming down my face.

-____ prayed like I had never prayed before.
+I prayed ____ I had never prayed before.

-The doctor finally ____ into the room.
+The doctor finally came into the ____

-____ I could see was his eyes.
+All I ____ see was his eyes.

-I started to cry again, but with joy this time that this man I loved would be by my side again, healthy and smiling and looking forward to ____ the beautiful things that life had in store for us.
+I started ____ cry again, but with joy this time that this man I loved would be by my side again, healthy and smiling and looking forward to all the beautiful things that life had in store for us.

 3 과학 전문어를 독자의 눈높이에 맞게 다시 표현하기

-However, if the use of scientific terminology will only cause the audience to misunderstand — or, ____ completely misinterpret what is being said — then it makes no sense to use it, as the result will only be confusion.
+However, if the use of scientific terminology will only cause the audience to misunderstand — or, worse, completely misinterpret what is being said — then it makes no sense to ____ it, as the result will only be confusion.

 Every effort should be made to re-phrase the language so that ____ has meaning to the audience.